spyadav14699/clone-of-spacenk/README.md

 We used local-storage as a database for storing users’ data, products details, and cart details.

-# <span style="color:red"> Experience of team: </span>
+# <span style="color:red"> Experience of project: </span>

-Let us share our experience,<br>
+Let us share my experience,<br>
-While working on this project, we have explored many things, first we got to know each other in our team, established proper channel for communication, able to add lot of skill set which we was not familiar with and explored some depth regarding the content, properties etc. I got clarity on those concept like DOM manipulation, Local Storage, slideshow, advance DOM, dropdown concept some external libraries for inserting icons on the buttons. while working in the team we always get lots of things extra on which we have not worked on earlier.We got the learning such showing flash sale timer , payment OTP ,web portal for payment concept, many customized sorting like sort by men's /women's collection, sort by price, filter by size, color etc.
+It was a Indivisual project While working on this project, I have explored many things, able to add lot of skill set which we was not familiar with and explored some depth regarding the content, properties etc. I got clarity on those concept like DOM manipulation, Local Storage, slideshow, advance DOM, dropdown concept some external libraries for inserting icons on the buttons.
+We got the learning such showing flash sale timer , payment OTP ,web portal for payment concept, many customized sorting like sort by men's /women's collection, sort by price, filter by size, color etc.